 If you recognise that you, or a loved one, have a problem with substance abuse, seek treatment.
 Too often the warning signs are overlooked by family members and friends who desperately do not want to believe that such a problem exists.
 There is no shame in admitting that you have a substance abuse problem.
 It takes an incredible amount of courage to seek help.

 Prince Charles has understandably been commended on his swift reaction to his son’s problem in sending him to a rehabilitation clinic.
 The Depression and Anxiety Support Group offers telephone counselling by trained counsellors, and referrals to appropriate mental health professionals and support groups around the country.
 A new toll-free line has been established which is dedicated to substance abuse counselling and referrals.
 The number is 0800 11 8392 and it is manned Monday to Friday from 8am – 7pm, Saturdays from 8am – 5pm and Sundays 9am – 1pm.

 Help is available if you choose to seek it.
 Don’t ignore the warning signs.

-Recovery direct is an exclusive recovery centre based in Cape Town.
-Our registered counselling staff are trained in a broad range of mental health treatment services for substance use, depression, anxiety, eating, intimacy disorders and are here to help you from our premium treatment centre based in Cape Town.
+Recovery direct is an exclusive recovery centre based in Johannesburg.
+Our registered counselling staff are trained in a broad range of mental health treatment services for substance use, depression, anxiety, eating, intimacy disorders and are here to help you from our premium online therapy from South Africa.
 There is no better time to start on your recovery journey than now.
 You have only one life on this planet, dont spend it locked inside your mind we are here to help you each step of the way.
 Contact us here.